What kind of projects does the Ross McKee Foundation fund?

 What other attachments should I include?

-Performing ensembles often include a brief mission statement, a brochure for their season, relevant artist biographies, recordings/videos and excerpts from reviews.
+Performing ensembles often include a brief mission statement, a brochure for their season, the donor page from a program, relevant artist biographies, recordings/videos and excerpts from reviews.
 Concise information in all of these areas is very useful; the Board should be able to get a sense for the organization and its project by perusing just a few pages of material.
-More extensive biographies, organization history, online reviews and videos may certainly be referenced via URLs.
+For more extensive biographies, organization history, online reviews and videos, feel free to include links to relevant web pages.
 No primary information (performer bio, concert venue/program, etc.) should be referenced solely via URL.

 Can individuals or for-profit organizations receive grants?